Did you know there are multiple types of dentures available today?

 Traditional dentures have improved over the ones you are used to seeing on television, or on your grandmother, where they slide around in the person’s mouth and don’t quite look real at all.

 Today, traditional dentures are worn by many people with tooth loss and look more natural than ever before.
+In some cases, tooth extraction may be necessary before fitting traditional dentures.

 Especially at Rockville Dental Arts where we employ one of the best prosthodontist‘s in the DMV – Dr. James Linkous!

-What is a Prosthodontist You Wonder?prosthodontist rockville md
+What is a Prosthodontist You Wonder?

 They have several years of extensive training in the restoration of the entire mouth with either dentures, full mouth of crowns or fixed implant bridges.
 Dr. Linkous was trained under the best of the best in the US Navy.
 His attention to detail and clinical outcomes are nothing short of perfection.